Subscribe

 The sheer volume of big data requires businesses to utilise tools to help manage the information, but the importance lies in how the data is interpreted, Ontrack Data Recovery says.

-“While it's becoming a requirement to create and keep hold of abundant data, most businesses will prefer to invest in a solution that automatically extracts the knowledge inherent in the data over a simple storage solution,” says Jonathan Bowers, communications director at hosting company UKFast.
+“While it's becoming a requirement to create and keep hold of abundant data, most businesses will prefer to invest in a solution that automatically extracts the knowledge inherent in the data over a simple storage solution,” says Jonathan Bowers, communications director at company UKFast.

 Share